socomsystems/documentation/user_manual/pim/sync_kde.rst

 .. image:: ../images/KOrganizer_groupware_server.png

-5. Enter your Nextcloud server URL and, if needed, installation path (anything that comes after the first /, for example ``mynextcloud`` in ``https://exampe.com/mynextcloud``).
+5. Enter your cyfrSpaces server URL and, if needed, installation path (anything that comes after the first /, for example ``mynextcloud`` in ``https://exampe.com/mynextcloud``).
 Then click next.

 .. image:: ../images/KOrganizer_server_address.png